-- Click New to configure a new task. - Select an existing task, then click Edit to modify its configuration. - Select an existing task, then click Copy to create a new task based on the selected task. - Select an existing task, then click Delete to remove it from the list. - Select a task, then click Run Now to perform the task immediately.
-The task will be ran for all devices to which it is assigned.
-To run a task only for a single device, use the Run Now option on the Device Properties Tasks dialog for a specific device.
+- Click Add to configure a new task. - Select an existing task, then click Edit to modify its configuration. - Select an existing task, then click Copy to create a new task based on the selected task. - Select an existing task, then click Delete to remove it from the list. - Select a task, then click Run Now to perform the task immediately.
+The task will be run for all devices to which it is assigned.
+Additionally, to run a task only for a single device, use the Run Now option on the WhatsUp Gold Device Properties Tasks dialog for a specific device.